Pavel Durov

 Pavel Durov in his youth and now

-After graduating with honors from the Academic Gymnasium, Durov entered the Faculty of Philology at St. Petersburg State University, specializing in English Philology and Translation.
+After graduating with honors from the Academic Gymnasium, Durov entered St. Petersburg State University's Faculty of Philology, specializing in English Philology and Translation.

 Pavel Durov has a passion for languages: "Learn foreign languages.
-It will incredibly expand your perception of the world and open up unseen opportunities for learning, development, and career growth," he once advised his readers on his VKontakte page.
-There, he also listed the languages he knows: besides English, French, German, Spanish, and Italian, he knows Latin and Persian.
+It will massively expand your worldview and open up incredible opportunities for learning, development, and career growth," he once advised his readers on his VKontakte page.
+He also listed the languages he speaks: besides English, French, German, Spanish, and Italian, he knows Latin and Persian.

 This is what Pavel Durov looked like before he became famous